Zuikyo/iOS-System-Symbols/README.md

 * If you want to symbolicate system frameworks in your crash report, you need the corresponding system symbols, matching the OS Version and CPU architecture.
 * Those system symbols can only be gained from physical iOS devices.
 Apple never  offer a website to download these symbols.

 When you first connect a new iOS device to Xcode, Xcode will show a loading message: `Processing symbol files`.
-It's copying system symbol files from device to `~/Library/Developer/Xcode/iOS DeviceSupport`.
+It's copying system symbol files from device to your Mac's path: `~/Library/Developer/Xcode/iOS DeviceSupport`.

 That means you need a corresponding device if you want to symbolicate a crash report.
 There are 86 versions from `7.0 (11A465)` to `10.2 (14C92)`(most OS version contains three different type:`arm64`,`armv7s`,`armv7`.
 A`arm64`device contains both`arm64`and`armv7s`).
 That's obviously very difficult to collect them all.